Central railway station, Sydney: Platforms

-Central serves all Sydney suburban lines except for the Cumberland Line.
+Central serves all Sydney Trains suburban lines except for the T5 Cumberland Line.
 The platforms are numbered from 1 to 25, with 1 being the westernmost platform and 25 being one of the easternmost.
-Platforms 1 to 12 are above ground terminating at the Sydney Terminal Building.
-Platforms 16 to 23 are above ground and part of the suburban station to the east of the main building.
-Platforms 24 to 25 are underground.
-New platforms are being constructed under Platforms 13 and 14 to serve the future metro line.
+Platforms 1 to 14 are above ground terminating at the Sydney Terminal Building; Platforms 16 to 23 are above ground and serve the through-running suburban station to the east of the main building; Platforms 24 and 25 are underground and serve the Eastern Suburbs Railway; Platforms 26 and 27 serve the Metro North West & Bankstown Line and are located underground beneath Platforms 13 and 14.

+The numbers for Platforms 26 and 27 formerly referred to never-completed "ghost platforms", formerly used for archival document storage and now contains Sydney Metro communications and power rooms.
+These platforms are located underground, above Platforms 24 and 25; all four platforms were constructed as part of the original vision for the Eastern Suburbs Railway.
+Platform 15 was permanently closed in September 2018 to facilitate Sydney Metro construction and the expansion of adjacent platforms.

 Connecting services

 Light rail

-Central Grand Concourse is the eastern terminus of the Dulwich Hill Line that operates to Chinatown, Darling Harbour, Pyrmont and the inner western suburbs.
+Central Grand Concourse is the eastern terminus of the L1 Dulwich Hill Line that operates to Chinatown, Darling Harbour, Pyrmont and the inner west suburbs.
 The light rail stop is in an outside concourse area, near the main waiting area and departure hall.
 This area was used for trams until 1958, when the service was withdrawn.
 It was known as Railway Colonnade and then Central.
 Light rail services operate in a clockwise direction, whereas the trams operated in an anti-clockwise direction.

-The CBD and South East Light Rail from Circular Quay to Kingsford and Randwick also run via Central: its nearest stops are Haymarket Stop, at Rawson Place to the northwest, and Central Chalmers Street, on Chalmers Street to the east.
+The L2 Randwick and L3 Kingsford lines between Circular Quay and Kingsford or Randwick also run via Central.
+Its nearest stops are the Haymarket, at Rawson Place to the northwest, and Central Chalmers Street, on Chalmers Street to the east.